Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 Oxford Brookes University

-Popular Cost-Effective Universities in the UK
+Popular Cost-Effective Universities in UK

 Universities Name | Type of University |